• Does Stomach Staple Surgery work?

 The success of weight loss surgery often depends on the willingness of the patient to change his or her eating and exercise habits.
 There are also significant side effects and risks associated with this surgery, which means that it should only be done after serious consideration of all the potential risks and rewards.

-Vertical banded gastroplasty (VBG)
+Vertical Banded Gastroplasty (VBG)

 stomach-staple-surgeryIn bariatric medicine, stomach stapling – also known as gastric stapling or gastroplasty – is a surgical technique which uses gastric staples to reduce the size of the stomach, creating a “new” stomach pouch.
 The pouch will typically be big enough to hold one to three ounces of food at a time.

 Sometimes stomach staple surgery is done in conjunction with another procedure called a malabsorptive operation, in which food from the stomach is diverted past much of the small intestine.
-This dramatically limits the ability of the body to absorb calories and nutrients from the food, resulting in quick weight loss.
+This dramatically limits the ability of the body to absorb calories and nutrients from the food, resulting in rapid weight loss.

 After Stomach Staple Surgery